2022/2023 Competition Rules

 OTHER ANNUAL COMPETITIONS

-Prints to be on three individual boards.
+Prints in a panel are to be on three individual boards.
 The maximum print size to be 40cms x 50cms including the mount.
-Adding on the reverse the author’s name and Portfolio title plus indicating how they are to be displayed as viewed by the judge – left, centre and right.
+Adding on the reverse the author’s name and Panel title plus indicating how they are to be displayed as viewed by the judge – left, centre and right.

-Three, individually saved, digitally projected images are required as entered for all club competitions.
-After the author's name and the Portfolio title indicate how they are to be displayed i.e. left, centre and right.
-A fourth digitally projected image to be included showing how the panel of three is to be displayed when projected.
+Three, individually saved, DPI are required as entered for all club competitions.
+After the author's name and the Panel title indicate how they are to be displayed i.e. left, centre and right.
+A fourth DPI is to be included showing how the panel of three is to be displayed when projected.
 No further information is required.

 This competition is open to all members on an equal basis.
 It is for prints only mounted on one 40cm by 50cm board.
 Each panel consists of five images, displayed individually, using cuts-outs or surface mounted as desired.
 All images on one sheet of paper is acceptable.